rodneyshupe/Cookbook/Recipes/SmokedAndCured/Pancetta.rst

 Directions
 ----------

-1. Mix Dry Cure Ingredients well and rub onto meat, making sure to cover all nooks and crannies.
+1. Mix dry cure ingredients well, then rub onto meat, covering all nooks and crannies.
-2. Transfer meat into a Ziplock and place in your refrigerator for two weeks to cure.
+2. Transfer meat to a Ziplock and refrigerate two weeks to cure.
-3. After the curing process, remove meat from bag, and rinse off cure under running water.
+3. Remove meat from bag and rinse off cure under running water.
-4. Transfer to UMAi Dry bag and vacuum seal, then place place on an open wire rack to dry in your refrigerator four to eight weeks, or until 35-40% reduction in weight.
+4. Transfer to UMAi Dry bag and vacuum seal, then set on an open wire rack to dry in your refrigerator four to eight weeks, or until 35-40% reduction in weight.
-5. After drying is complete, slice thin and enjoy!
+5. Slice thin and enjoy.